Active petitions in over 75 countries World Times

 The Ethiopian community and the Mayor of Plano supported the organization.
 Mayor Pat Evans helped the group with publicity and fundraising.
 The group raised enough funds to cover the expenses of 46 people making the trip to Seattle.

-The Ethiopian Sport Federation in North America Association holds its 25th annual soccer tournament in the Washington DC during the week of July 4th in 2008.
-Will we continue the tradition of shunning a girl's team or make strides?
+Will the Girls teams will be part of ESFNA 27 men teams or just for the show.
+Do we continue the tradition of shunning a girl's team or make strides?
 Although the Ethiopian girls and women have enthusiastically supported the tournament, the focus of the main event is the men's soccer tournament.
 There are 27 men's teams and no women's teams.
 Furthermore, the organization's board members consist of all men.

 Adem thanks: